Ziv-Zakai Bound for DOAs Estimation: ZZB Preliminaries

 For single source case (i.e., $K=1$), the vector $\bm{\theta}$ degrades to a scalar $\theta$, $\delta = h$, and \eqref{Eq:ZZB vector same weight} becomes

-which also has been investigated in the ZZB for scalar parameter estimation \cite{KHAN2013Explicit}.
+which also has been investigated in \cite{Bell1996Explicit}.
 On the contrary, for multiple sources case (i.e., $K\geq2$), it's still challenging for ZZB to evaluate the performance of DOA estimators straightforwardly due to $K$-dimensional integration and optimization in \eqref{Eq:ZZB vector same weight}.